 2. Host a dance-off with each of the contestants competing from the safety of their own property.
 Add wild costumes, boisterous music, and a bring-your-own-juice-box initiative and it may even qualify as a party.

-3. While kids can’t hit the parks together anytime soon, they can still work off steam from the safety of their own spaces.
+3. If kids still can’t hit the parks, they can still work off steam from the safety of their own spaces.
 Have an adult lead them through a series of energetic, silly, and fun movements to keep their bodies wiggle-free for the rest of the day.

 4. Host a fashion show—the goofier, the better.
 Have your little one raid the dress-up box and put together a series of creative looks for sashaying down the sidewalk.
 If you have a house with a front walk, each child can be invited to stroll from front door to sidewalk and back, so kids never ever cross paths.
 Bonus points if a grown-up plays emcee, introducing the models and describing their unique styles.